Skip to content

 FAQ

-Key facts and figures about OpenOffice.org for the media.
+Key facts and figures about Apache OpenOffice for the media.

 Naming

-3. OpenOffice.org is released under an open-source licence (the LGPL), which means it may be used free of any licence fees, for any purpose: private, governmental, commercial, etc. Once acquired (either as a free download or as a CD) it may be installed on an unlimited number of computers, and may be copied and distributed without restriction.
-OpenOffice.org supports extensions, allowing users to add on extra functions easily from an extensions repository.
+3. Apache OpenOffice is released under an open-source licence (Apache License 2.0), which means it may be used free of any licence fees, for any purpose: private, governmental, commercial, etc. Once acquired it may be installed on an unlimited number of computers, and may be copied and distributed without restriction.
+Apache OpenOffice supports extensions, allowing users to add on extra functions easily from an extensions repository.
 This is a key differentiator from the competition.

-OpenOffice.org is available on all major computing platforms and is supported in over seventy languages.
-Our best estimate is that OpenOffice.org currently enjoys over 15% market share for office productivity suites.
+Apache OpenOffice is available on all major computing platforms and is supported in nearlt thirty languages.
+Our best estimate is that Apache OpenOffice currently enjoys over 15% market share for office productivity suites.

 Logos may be found here